The /etc/motd and /etc/issue files Explained

 To display the above message when a user logs in, open the /etc/motd file.

-Add the above message to the file and save the file.
+Add the above message to the file and save it.

 To verify the message, exit the current session and log in again.